pycom/pycom-micropython-sigfox/docs/library/machine.I2C.rst

 .. method:: i2c.writeto_mem(addr, memaddr, buf)

    Write `buf` to the slave specified by `addr` starting from the memory address specified by `memaddr`.
+The argument `buf` can also be an integer which will be treated as a single byte.

    The return value is the number of bytes written.